Sometimes, "simple" is the best answer. And Dave Ramsey's "Baby Steps" plan is nothing if not simple.

 It must be available, but not easily available.

-It must be available, but not easily spendable.
+It must be spendable, but not easily spendable.

 Why?
 Because for most folks, if the money's right there in front of you, you're going to find a way to spend it.
-And that's not what we want.
+And that's the last thing we want.

 "Sometimes," Ramsey instructs, "you have to protect yourself from you."